===================

 Tradition demands that I write down some subjective thoughts on how my old friend F# is doing.
 So here we go again (for the 4th year running).

-• The F# foundation has matured into a great ambassador for the language, its a great collection of tutorial, guide videos and more.
+• The F# Foundation has matured into a great ambassador for the language.
+It’s a great collection of tutorials, guide videos and more.
 Also, there is a new shiny logo!
-The foundation is now taking steps towards becoming a non profit organization.
+The Foundation is now taking steps towards becoming a non-profit organization.

-• Xamarin is doing an awesome job promoting F#, it is now a supported language on all Xamarin platforms.
-Mono also keeps getting better, I personally wouldn’t hesitate putting a F#/Mono server side application in production.
+• Xamarin is doing an awesome job promoting F#; it is now a supported language on all Xamarin platforms.
+Mono also keeps getting better.
+I personally wouldn’t hesitate putting an F#/Mono server-side application in production.
 As I’ve stated many times before on this blog, I think this is an absolutely crucial enabler for taking F# to ’the next level’.
-I couldn’t be happier with the progress, F# development in Xamarin Studio is now a viable option.
+I couldn’t be happier with the progress; F# development in Xamarin Studio is now a viable option.

 • Some very good F# libraries and frameworks are being written.
 I am especially happy about the activity in the web apps space.